 Soon I was in countryside.
 The sidewalk and streetlights had disappeared and I found myself walking along a very dark road with lots of unnerving sounds coming from the bushes and trees that grew right up to either side of the road.
 I decided to walk down the middle of the road.
 I’d seen almost no cars, and I decided I preferred the risk of getting run over to the risk of getting eaten.

 For some stupid reason, I started thinking about what kinds of creatures might be lurking just off the road, waiting for a dumbass like me to walk by in the dead of night.
 Soon I was thinking about scarier things than animals.
 When a movie gets to the scene where someone is walking in the dark by themselves that’s when you know the screaming is about to start.
 I knew I was psyching myself out, and I could see it happening, but I just couldn’t stop myself from panicking.
 I started jogging.
 And then it occurred to me that running would turn hidden observers into enthusiastic pursuers.
-Unable to stop myself, I started sprinting.
+I started sprinting.

 After a while I had to stop.
 My lungs were burning for air.
 I was so scared, wet and cold, I sat down by the side of the road and burst into tears, which is hard to do when you’re simultaneously gasping for air and shivering.
 It took a few minutes, but I finally pulled myself together.
 I wasn’t scared anymore, but I was in awe at how I’d panicked myself.
 I decided this was a perfect time to eat my Snickers.
 Pumped up on sugar, I headed out again, pleased at the idea that all the running put me ahead of schedule.
 That was good, just in case sunrise was earlier than I thought.